Skip to main content

 Frequently Asked Questions About Radiology Error Malpractice

-When should someone move quickly after a radiology error malpractice incident?
+What evidence should I keep after a radiology error malpractice incident?

-Original scans and all draft or final radiology reports.
-Provider communications showing whether urgent findings were escalated properly.
-Records tying the delayed diagnosis to added treatment or worse outcome.
+The first things to preserve are original scans and all draft or final radiology reports and provider communications showing whether urgent findings were escalated properly.
+Good evidence early usually changes the leverage of the case.

 Start your online case review